ethanm529/So-You-Want-To-Build-A-PC/README.md

  * Element names surrounded by angle brackets, it is defined by a start tag, some content, and end tag
  * The HTML **element** is everything from the start tag to the end tag

-After Learning about HTML Elements, you should have enough knowledge to creat a Hello World.
+After Learning about HTML Elements, you should have enough knowledge to create a Hello World.
 This is going to be a simple web page with a header of "Hello World".
 I have a attached a file to the repo of what it should look like.
 Try it first, and see how you did!